8

 84% get more money with

+The G6 is yet another electric SUV out of China that's claimed to be smart, digital-first and sustainable.
 It’s got a big screen inside and one of those light bars as well.
-Novel.
-The company behind it describes itself as a start-up led by a tech entrepreneur and it has big European expansion plans that include the UK (right-hand-drive cars are coming in November).
-Exciting.
+The company behind it describes itself as a start-up led by a tech entrepreneur and touts the benefits of having R&D facilities in various countries worldwide as it targets a roll-out in key markets outside China over the coming years.

-In the bursting-at-the-seams medium SUV class that contains the Tesla Model Y, Skoda Enyaq, Hyundai Ioniq 5 and many, many others, Xpeng is going to need something a bit more eye-catching to draw people’s attention.
-It doesn’t help that this new Xpeng G6 looks rather a lot like a Model Y with some slimmer lights.
+In the bursting-at-the-seams medium-sized SUV class that contains the Tesla Model Y, Skoda Enyaq, Hyundai Ioniq 5 and many, many others, Xpeng is going to need something a bit more eye-catching to draw people’s attention.
+It doesn’t help that this new G6 looks rather a lot like a Model Y with some slimmer lights.

 Advertisement